 Tarengo Leek Orchid reaches to 35 cm tall.
 This species can be distinguished from the more common onion orchids (Microtis spp.) that grow in its habitat by the pinkish-purple base to the leaf.
 Each plant produces a solitary, tubular, fleshy, dull green leaf, growing to 35 cm tall.
 The flower-spike emerges in mid spring to early summer from a hole near the base of the leaf.
 The spike, reaching to 12 cm tall, has about 20 fragrant flowers with pointed petals.
 The flowers are usually a pale whitish-green, but can be pink or pale purple.
 Plants can be very cryptic when growing in small numbers and within tall grasses.

-Natural populations are known from a total of four sites in NSW.
-These area at Boorowa, Captains Flat, Ilford and Delegate.
-Also occurs at Hall in the Australian Capital Territory.
+Natural populations are known from a total of five sites in NSW.
+These area at Boorowa, Captains Flat, Ilford, Delegate and a newly recognised population c.10 k SE of Muswellbrook.
+It also occurs at Hall in the Australian Capital Territory.
 This species has also been recorded at Bowning Cemetery where it was experimentally introduced, though it is not known whether this population has persisted.